For more blog posts go to: https://digitalbloggers.com/articles/elysiumspassage

 There are two philosophers I have quoted below, although I'm not sure if the term philosopher is the most appropriate.
 They were more than just philosophers, too unique to be captured in just a word or two, as you might agree after reading these brief life summaries and selected quotes.

-The reason I created this post is because their writings had a great influence on my thinking after studing them several decades ago.
+The reason I created this post is that their writings had a great influence on my thinking after studying them several decades ago.
 I suppose it was only to be expected that their profound insights would resurface as I wrote the Elysium's Passage series.
-Many of their quotes, I believe are rare glimpes into the meaning of life and the afterlife.
+Many of their quotes, I believe are rare glimpses into the meaning of life and the afterlife.

 But their ideas and vivid experiences will continue to spread because their lives and words resonate with truth and hope for all seekers of wisdom.
 And because of that, I believe their perspectives and deep insights into the human experience will continue to ripple throughout the world.

 Tell me if you agree with me comment in the section at the end of this post.
 Thanks.
 NGM

 GEORGES IVANOVICH GURDJIEFF